Electoral Calculus has pioneered a deeper way of analysing politics than just using the traditional left/right spectrum.

 |Swing||Internationalist right-wing||Internationalist, economic moderate||Close|

 |Community||Left-wing nationalist||Left-wing nationalist||OK|

-By and large, the SMF summary and the 2D Political Map give the same information about the tribes.
+By and large, the SMF summary and the Two-D Political Map give the same information about the tribes.
 There are some small differences for three tribes where the SMF summary suggests a position slightly to the economic right of the political map position.
 But fundamentally, the correspondence is very good.

-The 2D Political Map also suggests that the two tribes of "New Britain" and "Free Liberal" are quite close together, and the Opinium survey data also supports this perception.
+The Two-D Political Map also suggests that the two tribes of "New Britain" and "Free Liberal" are quite close together, and the Opinium survey data also supports this perception.
 These two groups could be considered as a single group, which would be the third largest tribe.